-What are synonyms and why are they important?
+What are synonyms and why are synonyms important?

-Synonyms are essential for making our writing interesting and engaging, which are both important for effective communication and connecting with the audience.
-The correct use of synonyms in writing ensures that text doesn’t become repetitive, which can improve overall flow and keep readers hooked.
+If you ask what are synonyms meant to do, synonyms are essential for making our writing interesting and engaging, which are both important for effective communication and connecting with the audience.
+Learning how to use synonyms in writing ensures that text doesn’t become repetitive, which can improve overall flow and keep readers hooked.

 Using synonyms in writing has several benefits.
-It can help structure your text and ensure that it doesn’t sound monotonous.
+Once you learn how to use synonyms, it can help structure your text and ensure that it doesn’t sound monotonous.
 While writing, you may want to quote information from other sources.
 In such cases, it is not advisable to use the exact words as in the source because that would amount to plagiarism.
 To avoid this problem, the sentence to be quoted could be paraphrased using appropriate synonyms.
 This can help make the sentence your own, thus avoiding the plagiarism issue.
 The use of correct synonyms can also help polish your writing and make it an engaging read.

 Here are a few aspects to consider when figuring out how to use synonyms correctly:3